orthanc-mirrors/orthanc-book/Sphinx/source/plugins/advanced-storage.rst

 Delayed deletion mode
 ---------------------

+On some file systems, the deletion of files can be quite long and therefore, a DELETE request on a study with thousands of instances can last minutes.

+The Delayed deletion mode handles file deletion asynchronously by pushing the files to delete into a queue that is handled asynchronously.

-This plugin can actually also replace the :ref:`Delayed deletion plugin<delayed-deletion-plugin>`.
+**Note:** This plugin actually replaces the :ref:`Delayed deletion plugin<delayed-deletion-plugin>`.
 The Delayed deletion plugin needed a separate SQLite DB which made it impossible to use with multiple Orthanc instances or uncomfortable to use together with the PostgreSQL plugin.
 The advanced-storage implements the same features as the Delayed deletion plugin without requiring a separate DB.
 Everything is stored in the Orthanc main Database.

 The ``Delayed deletion mode`` has its own configuration::